 Carrot Top Ticket Prices at the Luxor Las Vegas

-If you spend enough time searching various ticket brokers, and you feel it’s worth your time, you may be able to save five bucks here or there.
+However if you spend enough time searching various ticket brokers, and you feel it’s worth your time, you may be able to save five bucks here or there.
 However prices for Carrot Top tickets will generally be close to the same wherever you buy tickets.

 And keep in mind those enticing ticket prices you’ll find advertised on magazines and websites do not include the hefty entertainment taxes and fees Las Vegas businesses graciously pass onto us visitors.